Injury Prevention Programs

 Pedestrian Safety

-UC San Diego Health is working with the City of San Diego’s Vision Zero pedestrian safety committee, providing data to support changes to make streets and sidewalks safer for pedestrians, bicyclists and motorized vehicles.
+UC San Diego Health is working with the City of San Diego's Vision Zero pedestrian safety committee, providing data to support changes to make streets and sidewalks safer for pedestrians, bicyclists and drivers.
 Here are some tips for pedestrians:

-- Cross in marked crosswalks and follow pedestrian signals.
+- Cross only in marked crosswalks and follow pedestrian signals.

-- Make eye contact with drivers to be sure they see you.
+- Make eye contact with drivers to be sure they see you before stepping into the street.

-- Put the phone down — don’t be distracted.
+- Put your phone away — don't walk distracted.

-- Be seen — wear reflective clothing when walking at night.
+- Be visible — wear reflective clothing when walking at night or in low light.

 Gun Safety

-Many gun deaths and injuries can be prevented.
-Here are some tips:
+Many gun deaths and injuries are preventable.
+Here are some ways to stay safe:

 - Always assume a gun is loaded.

-- Keep guns away from those at risk of hurting themselves or others.
+- Keep guns out of reach of people at risk of hurting themselves or others.

 - Gun Safety and Your Health (English)